Wall St Week Ahead-COVID-19 fears reappear as a threat to market

 "This set the kindling for sellers to push markets lower and the latest COVID news appears to have stoked that bearish flame," he said.

-Some investors said the latest COVID-19 related weakness could be a chance to buy stocks at comparatively lower levels, expecting the market to continue rapidly recovering from dips that has marked its march to record highs this year.
+Some investors said the latest COVID-19 related weakness could be a chance to buy stocks at comparatively lower levels, expecting the market to continue rapidly recovering from dips, a pattern that has marked its march to record highs this year.

 One of several wild cards is whether virus-driven economic uncertainty will slow the Federal Reserve's plans to normalize monetary policy, just as it has started unwinding its $120 billion a month bond buying program.